Rsantct/pe.audio.sys/pe.audio.sys/README.md

 - Loudness contour curves span from 70 to 90 phon
 - Bass, treble and target curves have a 2nd order slope

+### Default curves `share/eq.sample.R20_audiotools`

+From the `audiotools` project, **these ones are the default for you to dump inside** `share/eq/`

+- Loudness contour curves span from 0 to 90 phon
+- Bass, treble and target curves have a 1st order slope

+Equal loudness compensation will be applied even when listenibg below 70 phon.

 ### Make your own EQ curves